bitquery/graphql-docs/docs/Schema/ripple/accountRoots.md

 <meta property="twitter:description" content="Explore AccountRoots on the Ripple network.
 Retrieve account details, transfer rate, sequence, and more.
 Technical query for account information" />
 </head>

+Account roots represent the fundamental ledger entry for each XRP Ledger account, storing the account's XRP balance, sequence number, flags, and trust-line or escrow settings.
+This API lets you query these base-layer account properties for compliance checks, account verification, and understanding an account's ledger state beyond just its transaction history.

 ```
 query MyQuery {
   ripple(network: ripple) {